Graduate and RN-BSN Assistant Director, Professor, PI Wellness WORKs!, RN, FNP, PhD, Appointed: August, 2006

-- 2012 -The School of Nursing Assessment Plan and Accreditation Process, CSU Stanislaus Assessment Spotlight 2012
+- 2012 -The School of Nursing Assessment Plan and Accreditation Process, Stanislaus State Assessment Spotlight 2012

-- 2011 - Sighting Google Sites: Wikis and Pubic Intellectualism in a Graduate Seminar CSU Stanislaus Instructional Institute Day
+- 2011 - Sighting Google Sites: Wikis and Pubic Intellectualism in a Graduate Seminar Stanislaus State Instructional Institute Day

 - 2010 - Wellness WORKs!
 Research Project, The California University 4th Conference on Community-Based Research Transforming Scholarship: Transforming All Our Live Northern California Regional (Berkeley, CA)